Higher equations of motion at level 2 in Liouville CFT

-Finally, we are aware of a work in progress by Cercl\'e \cite{Cercle_BPZ} (private communication with the author) which gives a new proof of Ang's result using the usual framework of Ward identities.
-Cercl\'e introduces a ``desendant field at level 2" which can be thought of as the descendant state $\Phi_\alpha(\bS^0_{2Q-\alpha}\ind)$ from this paper.
+Finally, \cite{Cercle_BPZ} also works at the level of correlation functions, but proves all HEMs in a way that matches Theorem \eqref{thm:boundary_hem}.
+The method is closer to earlier works in the field, using the conformal Ward identities.
+Cercl\'e introduces a ``descendant field at level 2" which can be thought of as the descendant state $\Phi_\alpha(\bS^0_{2Q-\alpha}\ind)$ from this paper.
 The insertion of this state combined with Ward identities leads to the BPZ equation.
 In our approach, the Ward identities will be replaced with the conformal blocks machinery that will be developed thanks to the boundary version of the conformal bootstrap.
-Indeed, this machinery gives a way to streamline the Ward identities without computations and independently of the geometric setup, using the framework of Virasoro uniformisation.
+Indeed, this machinery gives a way to streamline the Ward identities without computations and independently of the geometric setup.